svalenti52/Digital_Dice/README.md

 Compiled with
 g++ -std=c++14

 Chapter 0.
-Introduction (Convex Hulls)
+Introduction (Convex Hulls, Sequence Monotonically Increasing)

-    Problem: What is the probability that four randomly chosen points within a unit square form a quadrilateral that is concave?
+    Problem (Convex Hulls): What is the probability that four randomly chosen points within a unit square form a quadrilateral that is concave?
 We are here taking the property of "concavity" to mean non-convex.
 The quadrilateral is concave if it is possible to contain one of points in the interior of a triangle formed by connecting the other three points.
 The programs use the convex_hull function of the Boost Geometry library.

+    Problem (Sequence Monotonically Increasing): Determine the average length of the sequence at which numbers randomly chosen from the unit interval cease increasing.
+    The sequence length includes the first number that is less than the previous one.
+    So every sequence will have of length of at least two.

-    Associated files: sylvester.cpp and sylvester1.cpp.
+    Associated files: sylvester.cpp, sylvester1.cpp, montonic.cpp, montonic_MCS.cpp.

 Chapter 1.
 The Clumsy Dishwasher Problem